v-pbartley/openhack-mc4h/README.md

 # Microsoft Cloud for Healthcare OpenHack

 # Introduction
 Hello and welcome to the Microsoft Cloud for Healthcare (MC4H) OpenHack!
-This hack presents a series of hands-on activities for you to gain new skills working with Microsoft Health and Life Sciences (HLS) tools and architectures.
+This hack presents a series of hands-on activities to help you gain new skills working with Microsoft Health and Life Sciences (HLS) tools and architectures.

 # Who is the MC4H OpenHack for?
 This hack is intended for **healthcare system integrators**, **independent software vendors** in the healthcare space, and other **healthcare IT professionals**.
 Participants are expected to have a solid foundation in MS Azure fundamentals, a working knowledge of the Fast Healthcare Interoperability Resources R4 (FHIR R4) data standard, and familiarity with the MS Dynamics/Dataverse platform.

-# When is the MC4H OpenHack?
+# When is this taking place?

 The MC4H OpenHack is initially launching as a live event in online sessions.
 For those unable to attend the live event, all materials will remain available for self-paced study.